 Is there anything you would like to add that we haven’t asked?

 To me, winning this title means: showing the world that there isn’t an “ideal” beauty, we are all beautiful regardless of colour, shade, shape, physical attributes or whatever construct society has created to be considered “more beautiful “.
 It is time to show the world the true beauty of Canada which lies within our diverse culture and love for one another.
-Most importantly, I want to encourage young girls of colour to see themselves as beautiful, regardless of what society considers as “beautiful” I want them to see my image and think that they too can compete for Miss Universe Canada and win despite being African with dark skin and non-Eurocentric features.
-We are all beautiful when are authentically ourselves.
+Most importantly, I want to encourage young girls of colour to see themselves as beautiful, regardless of what society considers as “beautiful” I want them to see my image and think that they too can compete for Miss Universe Canada and win despite being of African descent with dark skin and non-Eurocentric features.
+We are all beautiful when we are authentically ourselves.